 Q: Are wolves considered endangered?

-A: Legally, most wolf populations in the United States are no longer protected under the Endangered Species Act, after they were delisted from the Endangered Species List in 2011.
+A: Legally, most wolf populations in the United States are no longer protected under the Endangered Species Act, after they were de-listed from the Endangered Species List in 2011.
 Wolf regulation is now mostly left up to the individual states.
 Those states have quickly instituted wolf hunting seasons, in some cases (such as Wyoming, Idaho, and Montana) very large ones aimed at significantly reducing wolf populations.
 The true, often unstated aim for some of these state “management” plans is destroying as many wolves as possible.
-Several wolf populations in the US are still protected, including Mexican wolves, which were extinct in the wild until an experimental population was recently released into Arizona/New Mexico; and red wolves, which were released into a small pocket of North Carolina in the 1980s after the last wild ones had been captured and placed in a captive breeding program.
-However, the USFWS has proposed delisting all wolf populations throughout the U.S. except for Mexican gray and red wolves, and some state and local governments are pushing to have Mexican gray and red wolves delisted as well.
+Several wolf populations in the US are still protected, including Mexican Grey Wolves, which were extinct in the wild until an experimental population was recently released into Arizona/New Mexico; and Red Wolves, which were released into a small pocket of North Carolina in the 1980s after the last wild ones had been captured and placed in a captive breeding program.
+However, the U.S. Fish & Wildlife Service has proposed de-listing all wolf populations throughout the U.S. except for Mexican grey and red wolves, and some state and local governments are pushing to have Mexican grey and red wolves de-listed as well.